ZbigniewKopertowski/assist-iot-documentation/docs/source/horizontal_planes/smart/multi_link_enabler.rst

 so in case the primary link is down a second one is up without noticing (at least, not by the user) any kind of service disruption.

+This enabler has reached a TRL of 5 during the execution of the ASSIST-IoT project.

 ***************
 Features
 ***************